- Written by Dr.Mehmet Demircioglu

 I do not tell patients that antihistamines improve graft growth.
 That is not the point.
 The useful role, when appropriate, is comfort and symptom control so the patient scratches less, sleeps more safely, and avoids repeated irritation.
 If the medicine does not make recovery safer, it has not helped the transplant.

 Do not mix medicines casually.
 An antihistamine may overlap with a sleep aid, painkiller, cold medicine, anxiety tablet, alcohol, or another allergy product.
 The risk may be drowsiness, poor coordination, double dosing, stomach upset, dry mouth, or simply confusion about which symptom belongs to which medicine.
+Taking more than the recommended dose, especially with sedating antihistamines, can become a medical emergency.

-If an antihistamine is unfamiliar, do not make the first dose a late-night experiment after surgery.
+If an antihistamine is unfamiliar, do not make the first dose a late night experiment after surgery.
 Ask first, especially if you are alone, flying the next morning, taking pain medicine, or already feeling dizzy.
 The first recovery nights need enough alertness to avoid scratching, rubbing, unsafe sleep position, and missed warning signs.

 A safer path is to write down every tablet, spray, syrup, supplement, and topical product you plan to use, then ask the clinic before adding a new one.
 This is the same principle I use in the main page on medications after a hair transplant.